iatoolkit/iatoolkit/readme.md

 and connect to your internal APIs in minutes.

-Create secure, branded chat interfaces that can reason over your data, answer questions, and execute custom business logic, all powered by leading models from OpenAI, Google Gemini, and more.
+Create secure, branded chat interfaces that can reason over your data, answer questions, and execute custom business logic, all powered by leading models from OpenAI, Google, and more.

 ## 🚀 Key Features